Gigaspaces/docker/xap/README.md

 docker run --name test -it gigaspaces/xap
 ```

-When running this image without arguments, it automatically starts in demo mode with a Lookup Service and a Space called `demo-space` comprised of 2 partitions.
+When running the XAP Docker image without arguments, it automatically starts in demo mode with a Lookup Service and a Space called `demo-space` comprised of 2 partitions.

 # Connecting to the Client